 The pad lights run from left to right across the grid, always giving a point reference of where the sound you have triggered from the drum kit is in the beat sequence, plus you have the ability to manipulate every sound, quantize the sequence and extend the length of the pattern all from the controller.

-Slicing mode spreads out your individual drum sounds over the 64 pad grid, however, this can be reduced at the turn of an encoder for less pad to be used in the slices, or chops of the break).
+Slicing mode spreads out your individual drum sounds over the 64 pad grid.
+However, this can be reduced at the turn of an encoder for less pad to be used in the slices (or chops of the break).

 Slice mode can give amazing control over whatever sound you load into your racks, by changing the slice by option into the range field, producers can create sample racks for creating melodies, riffs, and atmospheric soundscapes by jamming with the pads and parameters all assessable at your fingertips on the Push 2.